El-Sy/one-time-cron-example/README.md

 ### More Research
 Check out how others implement many one time cron task.
-When every second a task is required, a good vm with a single cron and a database that supports high reads and write probably makes sense.
+When every second a task is required, a good vm with a single cron and a database that supports high reads and writes probably makes sense.